kiendang/rdocsyntax/README.md

 ## Not run: rstudioapi::highlightUi("#rstudio_workbench_panel_git")
 ```

-The code will not be syntax-highlighted because the whole line is considered a comment.
+The code will not be syntax-highlighted because the whole line is treated as a comment.

 The solution we use is to turn it into